abkis/erdos-2026-volatility-models/README.md

 The main branch contains the final notebook file which compares all models.
 However, certain branches contain additional information

+## BS-model-notes

+- Contains notes for the Black-Scholes baseline model
+- Contains code for estimating volatility from training-period daily returns
+- Uses one constant volatility value for all test-period forecasts
+- Provides baseline results to compare with GARCH, HAR-GK, Random Forest, and Path Dependent models

 ## ML-model-notes

 - Contains notes on papers related to machine learning models and relevant volatility markers